ahmedsalah117/car_auction_demo/README.md

 This implementation demonstrates:
 - **Learning ability** - Successfully learned WebSocket technology from scratch
-- **Problem-solving** - Identified and solved the race condition issue you mentioned
+- **Problem-solving** - Identified and solved the race condition mentioned during the interview
 - **Code quality** - Clean, commented, and well-structured code
 - **Testing mindset** - Considered edge cases
 - **Production awareness** - Understanding of what would be needed for real-world deployment